 - Write a list of stolen valuables.
 Thieves are interested in valuables, so check for missing purses, wallets, smartphones, and other items.

 - Contact the authorities.
 Contact the non-emergency police department and file an official report.
 An officer may meet you at the scene.
 To help speed up the process have your driver’s license, vehicle make and model, license plate and registration handy.
 If your car is stolen, you may not have this information.
 To save yourself grief, take pictures of these items just in case you need them in the future.

 - Protect yourself from identity theft.
 If credit and/or bank cards are stolen, you’ll want to contact your bank to cancel and send replacement cards.
 You can create a fraud alert with the top credit bureaus to make it more difficult for a thief to create new accounts in your name.

 - File an insurance claim.
 Depending on the crime, you may have to file more than one claim.
 For any vehicle damage, you’ll file a comprehensive claim through your vehicle insurance.
-If any property was stolen from your vehicle, you’ll file a claim through your homeowners’ policy.
+If any property was stolen from your vehicle or you have a stolen vehicle, you’ll file a claim through your homeowners’ policy.
 Your plans may have deductibles to cover repairs or lost items, so make sure you know your policies details so that you’re aware of any deductible expenses you may be responsible for when filing your claim.